ksope/simple-js-app/README.md

 The modal window can be closed by pressing the pressing 'Escape'key, clicking on the 'Close' or 'X' button or simply clicking outside the modal window.

+A new search feature has been added to enable filtering of displayed pokemons based on the value of input entered into the search field.

 The code was modified using bootstrap libraries especially for the modal window and styling of the pokemon buttons.

 Resources: